imanidev/imanidev/README.md

 ### Hi, I'm Imani.
 Thanks for stopping by!

-I'm an early-stage Software Engineer with a knack for front-end development and working towards becoming a full-Stack.
+I'm an early-stage Software Engineer.

 Currently, I'm learning HTML, CSS, JavaScript and creating projects based off of them.